-What's hot in online education delivery methods, and why your organization can't ignore any of them.
+What's hot in online healthcare education delivery methods, and why your organization can't ignore any of them.

-Learners keep raising the bar on what they expect in terms of education.
-It seems anything can drive the need to expand and elevate what you offer them.
-It might be availability (can they take the course in the evenings or after hours?), or hardware (does it work on the iPad?) or collaboration (is there a social element that lets learners network with each other?).
+Learners looking for keep raising the bar on what they expect in terms of skill-based health education.
+It seems anything can drive the need to expand and elevate what you offer your health workers.
+It might be availability (can they take the course in the evenings or after hours when they're not in the field?), or hardware (does it work on the iPad?) or collaboration (is there a social element that lets learners network with each other?).

-Many industries still rely heavily on in-person training or consider "online" to be a PowerPoint presentation.
-They especially need to work even harder to meet those expectations.
-Here are the trends you need to follow to navigate the ever-changing world of training.
+Many healthcare agencies still rely heavily on in-person training or consider "online" to be a PowerPoint presentation.
+If your organization is like this, you'll need to work even harder to meet the expectations of your learners.
+Here are the trends you need to follow to navigate the ever-changing world of health training.

 The "cloud" refers to the Internet in this instance.
 Cloud-based learning on a hosted LMS (learning management system) is a convenient and relatively low-cost way of delivering curricula to learners who want the ultimate in flexibility.
 Because courses are hosted online, learners can access the content 24/7 no matter where they are.
 Training that's delivered over the Internet and always available is an expectation among most learners, especially younger ones who have already experienced learning online as part of high school and/or college.